 If you sell items on Ebay, you can also support Joe’s Legendary Fund, simply by choosing The Joseph M. Fannell Memorial Foundation as your charity and selecting a portion of your proceeds to automatically be deducted from your proceeds.
 You can choose to donate from 10 to 100%.

-You may now also create your own fundraiser on Facebook for your birthday or any reason and have your friends contribute as well.
+You can also create your own fundraiser on Facebook for your birthday or any reason and have your friends contribute as well.

-Either way you choose, we appreciate your support!!!
+Either way you choose, we appreciate and value your support!!!

 Sometimes I get so into it, that when it’s over… I forget that I was even saying anything.